 - Holiday Lights Festival: From mid-November through the first of the year, more than 500,000 lights will illuminate downtown Columbus (concentrated mostly near Cathedral Square and Pere Marquette Park, as well as by City Hall).
 This festival has been a Milwaukee staple for more than a century.

 - Christmas in the Ward: The Historic Third Ward is the artsy part of the city.
-It's especially decorated during Christmastime, when a colossal tree lights up the center.
-The tree lighting takes place in early December, featuring fireworks, visits Santa Claus and his reindeer, and a market.
+It's specially decorated during Christmastime, when a colossal tree lights up the center.
+The tree lighting takes place in early December, featuring fireworks, visit Santa Claus and his reindeer, and a market.
 After that, you can head to this part of town to participate in the very cool (literally) and elaborate ice bars.

 - Christkindlmarkt: The West Allis Farmers Market’s annual shopping event, now in its third year, features German mulled wine, hot chocolate, and vendors selling a mix of locally made and imported products to help get your holiday shopping started.